 He continued the captaincy for the Blasters 2018-19 season after getting ruled out for the entire season because of an ACL injury.

 He was an essential part of the Indian team for two FIFA world cup qualifier games against Qatar and Oman.

 2. Gurpreet Singh Sandhu

 Gurpreet Singh Sandhu currently plays as the Goalkeeper for Bengaluru FC in Indian Super League.

 He started his career in 2010 by signing up for the East Bengal team.

-While he made his international debut when he represented India in the U-19 and U-23 levels.
+He made his international debut when he represented India at the U-19 and U-23 levels.

-Sandhu’s senior team debut resulted in a 1-1 draw against Turkmenistan in the year 2011.
+Sandhu’s senior team debut resulted in a 1-1 draw against Turkmenistan in 2011.

-This 28-year-old was declared the Indian Football Captain in 2016 (a huge achievement) during the match against Puerto Rico.
+This 31-year-old was declared the Indian Football Captain in 2016 (a monumental achievement) during the match against Puerto Rico.

 Gurpreet Singh Sandhu is perhaps the first Indian to play in the UEFA Europa League.